-If you have a dog, you know how much your best friend can help you get out and walk.
-Walking your dog is something you have to do every day, and it also motivates you to get out and walk even more.
+Owning a dog is one of the best motivators to get out and walk 10,000 steps every day.
+Walking your dog is something you have to do every day, and it’s a fun way to spend more time with your best friend while getting your steps.
 Here’s how you can get extra steps and hit your step goal while walking your dog, and have fun too!

 Walking: Good For You and Your Dog